edgonga/DevTeam/readme.md

 npm start
 ```

-This will start the server and make it available at http://localhost:8000.
+This will start the server and make it available at http://localhost:3000.

+** Take note that the last command should be launched inside src/frontend folder.

 ### 🏗️ Scripts